amanstacker/schema-package/readme.txt

 * <strong>Unlimited Schema</strong>: No limitation on schema type selection, Add as much as you want.
 * <strong>Singular Schema</strong>: Easily apply different schema types to singular posts as per your content requirements.
-* <strong>Dynamic Placeholders</strong>: Automatically replace placeholders (like %%post_title%%, %%date_published%%) with actual post or site data when generating schema markup.
 * <strong>Schema Mapping</strong>: Effortless schema mapping.
 Quickly select post meta fields, search custom fields, and map them to schema properties with a user-friendly interface.
-* <strong>Schema Mapping for Custom Fields </strong>: Seamlessly map singular schema properties with the core WordPress Custom Fields , enhancing automation flexibility for schema implementation.
-* <strong>Schema Mapping for Advanced Custom Fields Plugin </strong>: Seamlessly map singular schema properties with the Advanced Custom Fields plugin, enhancing automation flexibility for schema implementation.
+* <strong>Schema Mapping for Advanced Custom Fields </strong>: Seamlessly map singular schema properties with the Advanced Custom Fields plugin, enhancing automation flexibility for schema implementation.
-* <strong>Schema Mapping for Secure Custom Fields Plugin </strong>: Seamlessly map singular schema properties with the Secure Custom Fields plugin, enhancing automation flexibility for schema implementation.
 * <strong>Targeting</strong>: Target your selected Singular schema types based on your needs, such as posts, pages, custom post types, taxonomies, etc.
 * <strong>Carousel Schema</strong>: Choose various schema types according to your requirements and automate them for detailed JSON-LD views.
 * <strong>Custom Schema</strong>: Custom Schema lets you add your own JSON-LD markup to individual posts or across your entire site, giving you full control and advanced flexibility beyond built-in schema types.